Nothing about you

 You're in the right place.

 You may notice yourself repeating the same work, relationship, or self-care patterns - doing things you promised yourself you’d stop, or avoiding things you know could help.
+Not because you lack insight or willpower, but because there may be something deeper that needs attention.

+Often, what first looks like a life problem later reveals itself as a survival pattern once we explore the ways you’ve had to cope.
 If this feels familiar, it’s not a personal failure.
 It’s a pattern - and patterns make sense once we understand where they come from.

 The whole you -